top of page

 WHY DO WE NEED THIS FRAMEWORK?

-The drive to protect Nature, forests, and the climate needs to be guided by a deep understanding of local communities, trees and the recognition that the Earth is conscious and intelligent.
-We will never effectively address the challenges faced in these areas using the same mindset, injustices, and systems that created them.
-Rooted in Ethics provides a non-market-based approach to support forest and land restoration prioritising the rights of both Nature and communities.
+The drive to protect forests, restore ecosystems, and address the climate crisis must be guided by a deep respect for local communities and trees and the understanding that Earth is both conscious and intelligent.
+We cannot solve these challenges using the same mindsets, injustices, and systems that created them.

 TIMELINE SO FAR.